Paydiant

-Paydiant, Inc. is a PayPal-owned financial services company based in Auburndale, Massachusetts, which was incorporated in 2010.
-Paydiant provides cloud-based services for merchants, banks, and point-of-sale and ATM providers.
+Paydiant was an American financial services company based in Auburndale, Massachusetts.
+It provided payment and wallet services for merchants, banks, point-of-sale, and ATM providers.
+The company was incorporated in 2010 and acquired by PayPal in 2015.

 History

 In 2011, Paydiant raised $7.6 million funding from North Bridge Venture Partners and General Catalyst Partners.

 Paydiant received a funding of $12 million and $15 million in 2012 and 2013 respectively.

 Paydiant has provided mobile wallet platforms for MCX.
 In 2015, PayPal acquired Paydiant in a $280 million deal.